mitranim/xhttp/readme.md

     (`application/x-www-form-urlencoded`) and the body is a plain dict, it's automatically formdata-encoded.

-If the _response_ headers specify a content type known to `xhttp`, such as JSON, `html` or `xml`, it's automatically parsed into the corresponding data structure.
+If the `content-type` header in the _response_ contains `application/json`, the response body is automatically JSON-parsed.
 Otherwise it's returned as a string.
+(Note: prior to `0.8.0` it also parsed XML and HTML into DOM structures; not anymore.)

 Pay attention to your headers.
 You may want to write a tiny wrapper to add default headers to all your requests.